 - ‘Beyond the Baptism’: nurturing your child’s faith.

 The course lasts around 1 hour 30 mins.
-If you are planning to have your child baptised in the near future, please contact Father Neil for details of the next course.
+If you are planning to have your child baptised in the near future, please contact Father Stephen for details of the next course.